We Will Rock You (musical): Spain

-North American tours and Las Vegas
+Las Vegas and North American tours

-On 15 October 2013, a North American tour began at the Hippodrome Theatre in Baltimore, Maryland.
-The cast included Brian Justin Crum as Galileo, Ruby Lewis as Scaramouche, PJ Griffith as Khashoggi, Jacqueline Arnold as Killer Queen, Jared Zirilli as Britney, Ryan Knowles as Buddy and Erica Peck as Oz.
-The tour covered nearly the whole of the US, corners of Canada and a sold-out run in Mexico City at the Auditiorio Nacional.
-In all, the tour included 298 performances in 30 cities.

 A resident production at the Paris Las Vegas hotel and casino in Las Vegas, Nevada, began previews on 4 August 2004, with an official opening on 8 September.
 Tony Vincent, who originated the role of Galileo in London, reprised the role, which he alternated with Jason Wooten.
 Aspen Miller and Kacie Sheik shared the role of Scaramouche, Patti Russo was Killer Queen, and Ty Taylor was Brit.
 The Las Vegas production "trimmed" down the book into a single act show.
 The production closed on 27 November 2005.

+On 15 October 2013, a North American tour began at the Hippodrome Theatre in Baltimore, Maryland, directed by Elton.
+The cast included Brian Justin Crum as Galileo, Ruby Lewis as Scaramouche, PJ Griffith as Khashoggi, Jacqueline Arnold as Killer Queen, Jared Zirilli as Britney, Ryan Knowles as Buddy and Erica Peck as Oz.
+The tour covered nearly the whole of the US, and two stops in Ontario, Canada; in all, the tour included 298 performances in 29 cities.

 A second North American tour launched on 3 September 2019 at the Centennial Concert Hall in Winnipeg, Manitoba, Canada, and included a stop at the Madison Square Garden in New York City from 14 to 17 November 2019.

 Russia, Germany, Switzerland and Austria

 A Russian production opened in the Estrada Theatre, Moscow on 17 October 2004.
 The production's dialogue and all songs but three were translated into Russian, by Evgeny Margulis of Mashina Vremeni.
 This production closed only four months after its opening due to disagreements between the show's producers, despite fan protests to keep the show going.

 A German production opened in the Musical Dome, Cologne, on 12 December 2004.
 The spoken dialogue was in German, but the musical numbers consisted of a mix of German and English lyrics.
 According to Brian May, Ben Elton intended German to represent the show's "present day", and English represented the distant past.
 The production closed in Cologne on 30 September 2008.
 It next opened at the Apollo Theatre in Stuttgart on 13 November 2008 after previews from 7 November 2008.

 The production opened in Berlin on 21 October 2010 and closed for good on 21 October 2011.

 A German-language production opened in Zürich, Switzerland, on 3 December 2006 at Theatre Stadthof 11, Oerlikon using the book of the Cologne production.
 The production starred Jessica Kessler as Scaramouche, Brigitte Oelke as Killer Queen and Rachel Fischer as Ozzy.
 This production closed at the end of 2007.
 It reopened in Vienna, Austria, on 24 January 2008, at the Raimund Theatre where it ran until 13 July 2008.

 Another tour started in December 2012 in Basel, Switzerland, and closed in June 2013 in Essen, Germany.
 It restarted in September 2014 in Munich, followed by Frankfurt and Vienna.

+From 17 July to 25 August 2024 a production ran at AVB Kultur & Freizeit in Amstetten, Austria.